 All landlords’ main goal during the applicant screening process is to find the perfect tenant.
 These are usually people who:

-• Are responsible, communicative, and pay rent in full and on-time each month
+- Are responsible, communicative, and pay rent on time

 During the screening process, a good landlord will call personal references and employers.
-Those two groups can give some excellent insight into personal character, income, and job stability.
+Those two groups can give some excellent insight into dependability, income, and job stability.

 However, it’s also equally important to call their previous/current landlord.
-That’s because they are the ones with first-hand experience about whether your applicant was a model tenant or if they were a massive headache.
+They have first-hand experience with whether your applicant was a model tenant or a massive headache.

 They are the ones who know if your applicant:

-Some landlords will rely solely on tenant screening reports to make a determination about an applicant.
-However, those reports only contain reported information, and nothing about the applicant’s personal interaction and behavior with previous landlords.
-Use both official reporting and gathered information from references to make renting decisions.
+Some landlords will rely solely on tenant screening reports when judging applicants.
+However, those reports only contain reported information and nothing about the applicant’s personal interaction and behavior with landlords and property.
+Gather both official reporting and information from references to make renting decisions.

 Low-quality tenants cost landlords money, as they are more likely to need to be evicted down the road.
 Evictions cost an average of $3,500 to $10,000.

-If your tenant leaves without notice or you decide not to renew the lease, each month of vacancy will cost an average of just over $2,000—the average rent in the U.S.
+If your tenant leaves without notice or you decide not to renew the lease, each month of vacancy likely costs you over $2,000—the average rent in the U.S.

 These costs can destroy any gains made from monthly cash flow, even to the point of causing a property owner to sell.
 That’s why it’s best practice for all landlords to contact an applicant’s previous landlords.